This section answers the general questions that you have about the HackerRank tests.

 - Open the invite and click Start Test or click the test link provided in the email.

 - Use your HackerRank Community User account and log in.

-- At times you will be given particular credentials to log in.
+- Sometimes you are provided with particular credentials to log in.
 In such scenarios, use those credentials to log in.

 You can log in to HackerRank Tests using your registered HackerRank account.
-On the test login page, click Sign up to create an account and log in to the test.
+Click Sign up to create an account and log in to the test on the test login page.

 However, if your hiring company requires you to log in using credentials provided by them, you must ask the recruiter who invited you to send you the login information or re-send the test invite.